mshiner/rrty/content/how_i_built_this_site.md

 I was now able to dynaically generate web content directly from my sheet.

-Finally, on the Hugo side I neededa 'theme'.
+Finally, on the Hugo side I needed a 'theme'.
 In general I don't use pre packaged themes because I like to know what is going on with my sites.
-Since this was a hobby project, and I needed something simple I used [Missing CSS Stylesheet](https://missing.style/) which has pretty good default styling.
+Since this was a hobby project, and I needed something simple, I used the [Missing CSS Stylesheet](https://missing.style/) which has pretty good default styling for basic markup.

 ## Netlify & GitHub